SaiGaneshPS/DSCI6650/README.md

 2. Importance sampling

 Additionally, we also observe the effect of switching two states in between iterations to see how the policies are affected.

+# A_3
+## Part 1

+In this [part](https://github.com/SaiGaneshPS/DSCI6650/blob/main/RL-A3/Question_1) we define a 5x5 gridworld with the two terminal states being at the top corners.
+In the middle, there are 4 pixels with a reward of -20 and only once center pixel with a normal transition reward of -1.
+Attempting to move out of the grid also assigns a reward of -1.

+We compare the performance of two famous RL algorithms:
+1. SARSA (On-Policy)
+2. Q-Learning (Off-Policy)

+The aim is to compare the plots of the trajectory of an agent utlizing the policy learned by each of the methods and also the sum of rewards after each episode.

+## Part 2

+[Here](https://github.com/SaiGaneshPS/DSCI6650/blob/main/RL-A3/Question_2) we have a grid with the following properties:

+1. Grid size: 7x7
+2. Terminal states: {6,0} Reward -1, {0,6} Reward +1
+3. Start state: [3,3]
+4. Reward for normal state-state and out of bounds transition: 0

+We compare the gradient monte carlo and semi gradient TD(0) function with the exact value function using a heatmap where the blue regions indicate a lower reward and the red regions indicate a higher reward.